Fact sheet - Health conditions directory

 Monkeypox is a rare viral illness caused by the monkeypox virus.
 The monkeypox virus belongs to the Orthopoxvirus genus in the Poxviridae family, which also includes variola virus (the virus which causes smallpox).
 Monkeypox is a zoonotic disease that occurs primarily in rural rainforest villages of Central and Western Africa however outbreaks and sporadic cases have occurred elsewhere.

-Monkeypox can affect people of all ages and is spread person to person through close contact with skin lesions, body fluids, including respiratory droplets or direct contact with contaminated objects, such as bedding or clothes.
+Monkeypox can affect people of all ages and is spread from person to person through close contact with skin lesions, body fluids, including respiratory droplets or direct contact with contaminated objects, such as bedding or clothes.
 Monkeypox usually presents as a mild illness associated with influenza like symptoms, such as fever, headache or myalgia and lymphadenopathy or swelling of the lymph nodes.
-Within one to three days after fever, a rash develops often beginning on the face then spreading to other parts of the body.
+Within one to three days after fever, a rash develops often beginning on the face and then spreading to other parts of the body.
 There are no specific treatments for monkeypox infection.
-It is usually a mild self-limiting illness and most people recover within two – four weeks.
+It is usually a mild self-limiting illness and most people recover within two-four weeks.
 Rarely severe cases can occur.

 Doctors, hospitals and laboratories must notify any suspected cases to Public Health Units.